nchabanoles/microservices-orchestration-talk/README.md

 * shipment:
     A sample NodeJS implementation of a Shipment service.
 This service simulates a robotic system packing goods to be sent via post mail.

 There is also a pre-built adapter hiding the Apache Kafka listening logic to communicate with a Bonita application (BPMN process based app).
 The implementation of the Bonita application can be found in the [microservice-orchestration-bonita-order-process-example](https://github.com/nchabanoles/microservice-orchestration-bonita-order-process-example) GitHub repository.
+As an alternative the .bos file is also available [here](https://github.com/nchabanoles/microservice-orchestration-bonita-order-process-example/releases/download/v1.0-beta/OrdersManagement-Microservices-1.0.bos).
 ![Event-Driven Architecture with Bonita](https://github.com/nchabanoles/microservices-orchestration-talk/raw/master/pics/Event-Driven_Microservices_Bonita-e-commerce.png)

 ## How To Use